 Everyone says the prime of our youth is the most splendid and purest time of life.
 Perhaps for many, those years are full of beautiful memories, but what I never would have expected was that I spent the prime of my own youth in the labor camp.
 You might think me strange for this, but I do not regret it.
 Even though that time behind bars was full of bitterness and tears, it was the most precious gift of my life, and I gained a great deal from it.

 Nevertheless, they had not given up, and continued to interrogate me about the church’s affairs.
 I did not answer.
 Flustered and exasperated, they came up with an even more despicable move to try to make me suffer: One of the evil policemen forced me to maintain a half squat position, and I had to hold my arms out level with my shoulders and was not allowed to move at all.
 Before long, my legs began to tremble and I couldn’t hold my arms out straight anymore, and my body involuntarily began to stand back up.
 The policeman took an iron bar and glared at me like a tiger eyeing its prey.
 No sooner had I stood up than he brutally beat me on the legs, causing so much pain that I nearly fell back onto my knees.
 Over the next half hour, whenever my legs or arms moved even the slightest bit, he would immediately beat me with the bar.
 I don’t know how many times he hit me.
 Due to having maintained this half squat position for such a long time, both of my legs grew extremely swollen, and they hurt unbearably as though they had fractured.
 As time went by, my legs were shaking even harder and my teeth were chattering continuously.
 Just then, it felt like my strength was going to give out.
-However, the evil police just mocked and ridiculed me from one side, constantly sneering and laughing nastily at me, like people cruelly trying to get a monkey to do tricks.
+However, the evil police just mocked and ridiculed me, constantly sneering and laughing nastily at me, like people cruelly trying to get a monkey to do tricks.
 The more I looked at their ugly, despicable faces, the more hatred I felt for these evil policemen.
-I suddenly stood and said to them in a loud voice, “I will not squat anymore.
+I recalled God’s words, “When people are ready to sacrifice their lives, everything becomes trifling, and no one can get the better of them.
+What could be more important than life?
+Thus, Satan becomes incapable of doing any more in people, there is nothing it can do with man” (“Chapter 36” of Interpretations of the Mysteries of God’s Words to the Entire Universe in The Word Appears in the Flesh).
+So I suddenly stood and said to them in a loud voice, “I will not squat anymore.
 Go ahead and sentence me to death!
 Today I have nothing to lose!
 I am not even afraid to die, so how could I be scared of you?
 Such big men you are, yet all you seem to know how to do is bully a little girl like me!”
 To my surprise, after I said this, the group of evil police shouted a few more curse words and then stopped interrogating me.

 This pack of evil policemen had tormented me most of the night; by the time they stopped, it was daylight.
 They had me sign my name and said they were going to detain me.
 After that, an elderly policeman, feigning kindness, said to me, “Miss, look, you are so young—in the flower of your youth—so it is best if you hurry up and tell us all you know.
 I guarantee that I will make them release you.
 If you have any trouble, do not hesitate to tell me.
 Look, your face has swollen up like a loaf of bread.
 Haven’t you suffered enough?”
 Hearing him speak in this way, I knew he was just trying to lure me into making some sort of confession.
 I also recalled something my brothers and sisters had said during meetings: In order to get what they wanted, the evil police will use both carrot and stick and resort to all manner of tricks to deceive people.
 Thinking of this, I replied to the elderly policeman, “Don’t act like you are a good person; you’re all part of the same group.
 What do you want me to confess?
 What you’re doing is called extorting a confession.
 This is illegal punishment!”
 Hearing this, he put on an innocent expression and argued, “But I haven’t hit you once.
 They are the ones who hit you.”
 I was grateful for God’s guidance and protection, which allowed me to once again prevail over Satan’s temptation.